 Alcohol and Drug Services

-Kean Counseling Center is available to provide a one-on-one individual screening.
-This is a consultation and personalized recommendations are provided to the student.
+The Kean Counseling Center is available to provide a one-on-one individual screening.
+This is a consultation, and personalized recommendations are provided to the student.

-Kean University students who are interested in individual counseling in the area of alcohol and other drug concerns are offered sessions through the Counseling Center.
-Treatment takes a brief motivational approach designed to increase a student’s reflective state concerning their alcohol and/or drug use.
+Kean University students who are interested in individual counseling in the area of alcohol and other drug concerns are offered sessions through the Kean Counseling Center.
+Treatment takes a brief motivational approach designed to increase a student’s reflective state concerning his or her alcohol and/or drug use.
 The approach emphasizes choices and personal responsibility.
-Treatment includes a once a week session and can be supplemented by outside support groups.
+Treatment includes once-a-week sessions and can be supplemented by outside support groups.

 Early Intervention and Educational Programs

-Some students make high risk choices around alcohol and other drugs and may require intervention and educational programs.
+Some students make high-risk choices around alcohol and other drugs and may require intervention and educational programs.
 The programs are designed to meet the individual needs of students who have violated Kean University’s alcohol and other drug policies.
-These students can be referred by various offices at Kean University.
-They include the Office of Student Conduct, Residence Life, Athletics, and Student Life and Leadership.
+These students can be referred by various offices including the Office of Student Conduct, Residence Life, Athletics, and Student Life and Leadership.
 Additionally, students may refer themselves to our services.
-The educational programs are designed to meet individual needs of students who have made high risk choices around substances.
+The educational programs are designed to meet individual needs of students who have made high-risk choices around substances.
 The components of the early intervention and educational programs are as follows:

-- Choices I: is a specialized program for students who are found in violation of Residence Life or University alcohol policy.
-The program involves an individual substance evaluation and participation in two (2) psycho-educational groups.
-This is a brief alcohol abuse prevention and harm reduction program involving interactive journaling.
-Students are presented with information and then are able to reflect on what they have learned as it relates to their choices about drinking in their personal journals.
+Choices I: is a specialized program for students who are found in violation of Residence Life or University alcohol policy.
+The program involves an individual substance evaluation and participation in two (2) psychoeducational groups.
+This is a brief alcohol-abuse-prevention and harm-reduction program involving interactive journaling.
+Students are presented with information and then are able to reflect on what they have learned in their personal journals as it relates to their choices about drinking.
 The program is presented in a non-confrontational manner that allows students to make their own choices about alcohol consumption.

-- Choices II: is a specialized program for students who are found to be in violation of Residence Life or University alcohol policy for a second time.
-The requirements are an individual substance evaluation and participation in three (3) psych- educational groups.
+Choices II: is a specialized program for students who are found to be in violation of Residence Life or University alcohol policy for a second time.
+The requirements are an individual substance evaluation and participation in three (3) psychoeducational groups.
 The program follows the Choices I format.

-If students are assessed for any of the above programs and their substance use requires a higher level of treatment than the Counseling Center can provide, students are given a referral to an outside treatment facility where they can also fulfill their mandate.
+If students are assessed for any of the above programs and their substance use requires a higher level of treatment than the Kean Counseling Center can provide, students are referred to an outside treatment facility where they can also fulfill their mandate.

-The electronic THC Online Knowledge Experiences (e-Toke) is a marijuana specific brief assessment that provides you with personalized feedback on your use.
+The electronic THC Online Knowledge Experience (e-Toke) is a marijuana-specific brief assessment that provides you with personalized feedback on your use.
 Resources will be made available within the Kean Counseling Center or community should you need assistance.

-If you are interesting in taking a quick, free, anonymous Alcohol Screening Survey to determine if a professional consultation would be of assistance to you, click here to visit the Kean Counseling Center main website.
-Additionally, free screenings are also available for depression, eating disorders, post traumatic stress disorder, and anxiety.
+If you are interested in taking a quick, free, anonymous Alcohol Screening Survey to determine if a professional consultation would be of assistance to you, click here to visit the Kean Counseling Center's main website.
+Additionally, free screenings are available for depression, eating disorders, post-traumatic stress disorder and anxiety.